ckipp01/exists/README.md

 ## What does this do?

-exists will tell you if a specific artifact exists or it will give you all the possibilities that _might_ match what you're looking for.
-As a bonus, if you looking for versions it'll also tell you if there is a missing `maven-metadata.xml` file, what the latest version in the metadata file is also show you if that version doesn't actually match what the latest version _really_ is.
+`exists` will tell you if a specific artifact exists or it will give you all the possibilities that _might_ match what you're looking for.
+As a bonus, if you looking for versions it'll also tell you if there's a missing `maven-metadata.xml` file, what the latest version in the metadata file is, and also show you if that version doesn't actually match what the latest version _really_ is.

 This current works with Maven Central (Sonatype releases), Sonatype snapshots, and also private Sonatype Nexus installations that you may be using.